- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 Applying for my Canadian Permanent Residency (PR) Visa

 Once we decided on making Canada our new home, we straight away started collecting the documents needed for this process.
-A friend of mine, Esther Adole told me about a Nigerian forum known as Nairaland-Canada Express entry forum—where I could get information about Canada Express Entry for free.
+A friend of mine, Esther Adole told me about a Nigerian forum known as the Nairaland-Canada Express entry forum—where I could get information about Canada Express Entry for free.

 If you’re Nigerian planning on immigrating to Canada, you may already be familiar with Nairaland, but if you’re not, you can just google Nairaland Canada Express Entry Forum or check out Canadian Express entry Nairaland and join the forum.
 You will have the same access to unlimited resources which was most beneficial to me in successfully completing the Canadian immigration process.

 The forum hosts Nigerians worldwide who are currently in the process and those who have already immigrated.
 Interested persons are encouraged to read the forum from page 0 and questions that have not been previously answered can be asked with responses obtained almost immediately.
-I learned about all the required documents for PR visa, which included:
+I learned about all the required documents for a PR visa, which included:

 - Transcript from my universities (My institutions directly forwarded my transcript to World Evaluation Services (WES) and obtained a report stating the equivalent of my degrees in Canada)